wyqian1027/Qiskit-Fall-Fest-USC-2022/README.md

 Qiskit Fall Fest 2022 at University of Santiago de Compostela (USC), A Coruña, Spain (October 21st, Friday, 2022)

 ## Welcome
 This is the Qiskit Fall Fest 2022 event page for University of Santiago de Compostela (USC).
 We're so exciting to have you all here.
-This event is being hosted at the [Instituto Galego de Fisica de Altas Enerxias (IGFAE)](https://igfae.usc.es/igfae/).
+This event is being hosted at the [Instituto Galego de Fisica de Altas Enerxias (IGFAE)](https://igfae.usc.es/igfae/), Aula B.

 The Fall Fest at USC this year is going to be a **in-person workshops + quantum challenge** format, starting on October 21st, Friday, 2022.
 Details about the event and rules can be found below.
 The deadline for registration is October 20th, at 12pm CET.
 We are looking forward to seeing you at the event!